uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/grammars-and-parsing.md

 Now it’s your turn to experiment with a grammar!
 In the interactive below you’ll see a large “S” in the middle.
-Clicking on the S lets you replace it using one of the two rules (the technical name for the substitution rules is productions).
+Clicking on the S lets you replace it using one of the two rules (the technical name for the substitution rules is {glossary-link term="production" reference-text="Grammars"}productions{glossary-link end}).
 See if you can work out the productions you need to choose to generate the text in the white box - the generated text will show a green background if you get it right.
 The “History” box will show the sequence of productions that you used.
 **Hint:** you can get different challenges by clicking on the “Next” button.